-The "Beverage Testing Institute" was founded in 1981 in Chicago with the aim of providing quality ratings for beer, wine and spirits and publishing it to consumers.
+The "Beverage Testing Institute" was founded in Chicago in 1981 with the objective of carrying out quality assessments for beer, wine and spirits and publishing them for consumers.
 Products can be submitted by all manufacturers worldwide.
-The results are published in prestigious magazines such as Wine Enthusiast
+The results are published in renowned magazines such as Wine enthusiast

-, Hospitality Restaurant, The New Yorker Magazine, Wine & Spirits
+, Restaurant Hospitality, The New Yorker Magazine, Wine & Spirits

 .
 International Wine Review

-Every year, a competition "World Wine Championships" (incidentally, "World Beer Championships") is carried out.
-An average of 3,000 to 4,000 wines are tasted.
+Every year a competition “World Wine Championships” (by the way also “World Beer Championships”) is held.
+On average, 3,000 to 4,000 wines are tasted.
 The wine review

-takes place in a two-stage process by members of the institute (including Laverick) and professional guest tasters with special knowledge of the products to be tested.
-In the first round, the wines are rated in four levels, namely 1 (not recommended), 2 (commercial quality, although not overly exciting), 3 (yet probably, not often he highest merit) and 4 (highest quality).
-Only if wines are rated by at least two tasters with 4, they come in the second round (merit round).
-In this there is a rating of 3 (very good), 4 (truly excellent), 5 (outstanding) and 6 (world-class experience).
+is carried out in a two-stage process by members of the institute (including Laverick) and professional guest tasters with special knowledge of the products to be tested.
+In the first round, the wines are rated in four stages, namely 1 (not recommended), 2 (commercial quality, though not overly exciting), 3 (yet probably, not often he highest merit) and 4 (highest quality).
+Only if wines are rated 4 by at least two tasters will they go into the second round (merit round).
+This is then rated with 3 (very good), 4 (truly excellent), 5 (outstanding) and 6 (world-class experience).

 This is followed by a conversion into a 100-point system for the publication of the result: 96 to 100 points = superlative, 90-95 points = exceptional, 85 to 89 points = highly recommended, 80 to 84 points = recommended, less than 80 points = not recommended.
-Additional awards include "best buy" and "cellar suggestion" (probable improvement after five years of storage).
-See also below awards
+Additional awards include "best buy" (best price-performance ratio) and "cellar suggestion" (likely improvement after five years of storage).
+See also under awards

 and wine Events